PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/TeraSelfFarmer.md

 This program is useful for farming items from easier raids.
 It cannot be used to beat hard raids.

-This program cannot detect shinies.
-So it will kill them unless you manually stop the program.
+This program can only detect shinies if it is set to catch the Pokémon.
+Thus it will skip all shinies in item-only mode.

 <img src="images/TeraSelfFarmer-0.png">